awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-security-groups.rst

-To add ingress rules to your security group, use the |ec2client|'s :methodname:`authorizeSecurityGroupIngress` method, providing the name of the security group and the access rules (:aws-java-class:`IpPermission <services/ec2/model/IpPermission>`) you want to assign to it within an :aws-java-class:`AuthorizeSecurityGroupIngressRequest
+To add ingress rules to your security group, use the |ec2client|'s :methodname:`authorizeSecurityGroupIngress` method, providing the name of the security group and the access rules (:aws-java-class-prev:`IpPermission <services/ec2/model/IpPermission>`) you want to assign to it within an :aws-java-class-prev:`AuthorizeSecurityGroupIngressRequest
 <services/ec2/model/AuthorizeSecurityGroupIngressRequest>` object.
 The following example shows how
 to add IP permissions to a security group.